 Rapid charging points times

-Most rapid charge points in the UK can charge a popular 100% electric vehicle to 80% capacity in around 30 minutes.
+Most rapid charge points in the UK can charge a popular Full electric vehicle to 80% capacity in under an hour.

 Fast charge points